Do you have a Swarm?

 Here is a typical photo of a honey bee swarm.

-Unfortunately we are not able to collect wasps or hornets you should contact your local authority or pest control contractor to have them removed.
+We are able to collect honey bee swarms but unfortunately we cannot collect wasps or hornets you should contact your local authority or pest control contractor to have them removed.
 Please see ‘Identifying Bees’ for more help or view the British Beekeepers Association website BBKA Swarm Identification

 Arranging for a Swarm Collection